ios-dev-ucdavis/course-website/pages/syllabus/README.md

 Course outline can be found in the sidebar, in [Course Outline]{:.heading.flip-title} section.

+## Access CSIF Mac Devices

+Currently, you haven't been given the access to CSIF mac devices.
+An announcement will be posted when it's done.
+You can find the instrution of accessing CSIF mac devices from [here](mac).

 ## Late Submission Policy

 > The late submission policy only applies to weekly assignments.
 No late submission will be granted for the group final project.
 Please start your final project as soon as possible.